Seaweed_Methane_Article_Header.png

 Issue 1: How To Grow Enough Seaweed?

-With nearly 1.5 billion cattle in the world, harvesting enough wild seaweed to feed them all would be impossible, not to mention devastating to the ocean environment.
+With nearly 1.5 billion cattle worldwide, sustainably growing and harvesting enough seaweed to feed them all would be a serious challenge.

-Instead, all this seaweed would need to be farmed - and in huge quantities.
-The most economical way to do so would be to grow it in the ocean, but can we ensure that farmed seaweed remains high in bromoform and low in unwanted minerals?
-Plus, Asparagopsis needs subtropical waters to grow in, so what would be the emissions cost of flying it from tropical ocean farms to cattle herds around the world?
+Much of this seaweed would need to be farmed - and in huge quantities.
+The most economical way to do so would be to grow it in the ocean, but we would need to address some answered questions.
+Can we ensure that farmed seaweed remains high in bromoform and low in unwanted minerals?
+Plus, Asparagopsis needs subtropical waters to grow in, so what would the carbon footprint be of flying it from tropical ocean farms to cattle herds worldwide?
 Would it cancel out the benefits of low-methane burps?

 Read more about seaweed farms.

-Issue 2: Will Gut Bacteria Adapt to seaweed animal feed?
+Issue 2: Will Gut Bacteria Adapt to Seaweed in Animal Feed?

 More questions arise from the fact that no two animals are identical.
 The gut microbiome of each animal is unique, affected by its breed and where in the world it lives - so we don’t yet know whether seaweed feed will work in the same way across the billions of livestock scattered all across the world.